13th - 16th August 2020

 A new feature introduced in 2009 were displays at dusk, ending around 7pm.
 If the weather is kind, the setting sun provides ideal lighting conditions.
 More recently this has moved to a later time and has, from 2014, included aerial lighting and fireworks.

 It would be good to see a little more variety in the Airbourne line-up.
 Airbourne wouldn't be the same without the BBMF - local people reminisce and applaud - and the RAF line-up is a welcome constant.
 Most family shows will expect the wingwalkers.
 But upon that platform, it would be good to see Eastbourne continue to expand even further on their already good reputation for innovation, perhaps with some novel combinations.

 National Express have direct coach services from Brighton, Hastings and London with connections from further afield.
-All services terminate at the railway station.
-You can book seats online.
-Click the National Express name to go to their web site.
+Services terminate at the railway station.

 It is best to book as far as possible in advance.
 This is not only because nearby hotels and guest houses tend get booked up well before the date of an airshow but also because prices can be better when you book early online.